 The traditional Christmas story isn’t always told the way it really happened.
-The facts have been blended with tradition and fanciful imagination.
-That familiar blend makes us tend to see things we expect, rather than what’s actually there.
-A careful study of the biblical account helps our mental picture of Christ’s birth conform with what God tells us.
+The facts have been blended with traditions and fanciful imaginations.
+That version of the birth of Jesus makes us tend to visualize things contrary to what’s actually there.
+A careful study of the biblical account helps our mental picture of Christ’s birth conform with what God actually tells us.

 Since we are so used to hearing the Christmas story told in the wording of the King James Version of the Bible, that will be the basic translation we will use in this study.
 Explanations will be made where there are better translations of the way the original language tells the story.

 1. The Call to Bethlehem – God’s promise began to be fulfilled in the town of Bethlehem

 2. Birth Announcements – the parents learning about the births of Jesus and John

 3. The Birth of Jesus – God’s angel brought an amazing message to simple shepherds